eembc/energyrunner/README.md

 ### Runner Binaries

-The runner is available **only** to EEMBC members, MLCommons members, or MLPerf Tiny submitters via their working group.
-Either an EEMBC or MLCommons license agreement is required.
-The download is available on the EEMBC website to these licensees only.
-If you have a license, but need help downloading, please email [EEMBC support](mailto:support@eembc.org).
+The runner binary is sponsored by MLCommons and is available to anyone after a click-through agreement.

+It can be found [on the EEMBC website](https://www.eembc.org/energyrunner/mlperftiny/).

 Current version: 3.0.10